Javadyakuza/TIP3-Docs/Deployments/External/burn.md

         this.llAction = "llAction cbHide"
         this.eipAction = "eipAction cbShow"
     }
-  async function transferTokens(){
+  async function burnTokens(){
-          this.$refs.transferTokenOutput.innerHTML = "Processing ..."
+          this.$refs.burnTokenOutput.innerHTML = "Processing ..."
         // checking of all the values are fully filled if (
             this.$refs.actionTokenRootAddress.value == ""

         ){
-            toast("Token root address field is required !",0) this.$refs.transferTokenOutput.innerHTML = "Failed"
+            toast("Token root address field is required !",0) this.$refs.burnTokenOutput.innerHTML = "Failed"
             return
         }
         // checking of all the values are fully filled if (
-            this.$refs.actionRecipientAddress.value == ""

-        ){
-            toast("Recipient address field is required !",0)
-            this.$refs.transferTokenOutput.innerHTML = "Failed"
-            return
-        }        // checking of all the values are fully filled if (
             this.$refs.actionAmount.value == ""

         ){
-            toast("Amount field is required !",0)
+            toast("Amount field is required !", 0)
-            this.$refs.transferTokenOutput.innerHTML = "Failed"
+            this.$refs.burnTokenOutput.innerHTML = "Failed"
             return
         }

-        let transferTokenRes = await transferTokenEip(
+        let burnTokenRes = await burnTip3Eip(
           this.$refs.actionTokenRootAddress.value,
-          this.$refs.actionRecipientAddress.value,
           this.$refs.actionAmount.value,
-          this.$refs.actionNotify.checked
           )
           // Rendering the output
-          transferTokenRes = !transferTokenRes ?
-"Failed" :  transferTokenRes;
+          burnTokenRes = !burnTokenRes ?
+"Failed" :  burnTokenRes;
-          this.$refs.transferTokenOutput.innerHTML = transferTokenRes;
+          this.$refs.burnTokenOutput.innerHTML = burnTokenRes;
   }

-   async function transferTokensToWallet(){
+   async function burnTokensByRoot(){
-          this.$refs.WalletTransferTokenOutput.innerHTML = "Processing ..."
+          this.$refs.burnTokenOutputByRoot.innerHTML = "Processing ..."
         if (
-            this.$refs.actionWalletRecipientAddress.value == ""
+            this.$refs.actionTokenRootAddressByRoot.value == ""

         ){
-            toast("Recipient address field is required !",0)
+            toast("token Root field field is required !",0) this.$refs.burnTokenOutputByRoot.innerHTML = "Failed"
-            this.$refs.actionWalletAmount.innerHTML = "Failed"
             return
-        }        // checking of all the values are fully filled if (
+        }
+        if (
-            this.$refs.actionWalletNotify.value == ""
+            this.$refs.actionCandleAddressByRoot.value == ""

         ){
+            toast("target field is required !", 0)
+            this.$refs.burnTokenOutputByRoot.innerHTML = "Failed"
+            return
+        }
+        // checking of all the values are fully filled if (
+            this.$refs.actionAmountByRoot.value == ""

+        ){
             toast("Amount field is required !",0)
-            this.$refs.WalletTransferTokenOutput.innerHTML = "Failed"
+            this.$refs.burnTokenOutputByRoot.innerHTML = "Failed"
             return
         }
-        let transferTokenRes = await transferTokenToWalletEip(
+        let burnTokenRes = await burnByRootTip3Eip(
-          this.$refs.actionWalletRecipientAddress.value,
-          this.$refs.actionWalletAmount.value,
-          this.$refs.actionWalletNotify.checked
+          this.$refs.actionTokenRootAddressByRoot.value,
+          this.$refs.actionCandleAddressByRoot.value,
+          this.$refs.actionAmountByRoot.value
           )
           // Rendering the output
-          transferTokenRes = !transferTokenRes ?
-"Failed" :  transferTokenRes;
+          burnTokenRes = !burnTokenRes ?
+"Failed" :  burnTokenRes;
-          this.$refs.WalletTransferTokenOutput.innerHTML = transferTokenRes;
+          this.$refs.burnTokenOutputByRoot.innerHTML = burnTokenRes;
   }

 return {
         eipHandler,
         llHandler,
-        transferTokens,
-        transferTokensToWallet
+        burnTokens,
+        burnTokensByRoot
     };
   },
 });